 Proofreading for students – inclusions and exclusions

-I’ll break this down further into bulleted lists to clarify the scope of my services.
+I’ll break this down into bulleted lists to clarify the scope of my services.

 What is included in my proofreading services?